You are currently viewing Medicare Inpatient rehabilitation facility (IRF) Coverage

 Medicare Inpatient Rehabilitation Facility (IRF) Coverage

 Medicare Part A (Hospital Insurance) covers medically necessary care that insured patients receive in an inpatient rehabilitation facility or unit (‘ inpatient ‘rehab facility, IRF, acute care rehabilitation center, or rehabilitation hospital).
-A physician must certify that you have a covered medical condition that requires intensive rehabilitation, continued medical supervision, and coordinated care that comes from your care team of physicians and therapists working together.

-Medicare Inpatient Coverage and Insured Out of Pocket Costs
+Medicare Inpatient Coverage and Insured Out-of-Pocket Costs

 A beneficiary pays different amounts for each episode of care during each benefit period: